zoubingwu/msw-auto-mock/README.md

  - `-o, --output`: specify output file path or output to stdout.
  - `-m, --max-array-length <number>`: specify max array length in response, it'll cost some time if you want to generate a huge chunk of random data.
- - `-t, --match <keywords>`: specify keywords to match if you want to generate mock data only for certain requests, multiple keywords can be seperated with comma.
+ - `-t, --include <keywords>`: specify keywords to match if you want to generate mock data only for certain requests, multiple keywords can be seperated with comma.
+ - `-e, --exclude <keywords>`: specify keywords to exclude, multiple keywords can be seperated with comma.
+ - `--base-url`: output code with specified base url or .
  - `-h, --help`: show help info.